nunomcruz/SDNLab/README.md

     ```

-5. A modified lab-api image (referred as h3, from the previous lab), to
+5. A modified lab-api image (referred as h3), to
     get it, execute:

     ``` {.bash language="bash"}